oracle-livelabs/adb/shared/adb-develop-rag-apps/integrate-genai/integrate-genai.md

     ![Query the support site files.](./images/query-support-files.png " ")

-## Task 3: Connect Autonomous Database to an AI Provider
+## Task 3: Connect Autonomous AI Database to an AI Provider

 ### Background

-There are 4 things to do in order to connect Autonomous Database to an AI provider:
+There are 4 things to do in order to connect Autonomous AI Database to an AI provider:

 1. Grant the **`MOVIESTREAM`** user network access to the AI provider endpoint
 2. Create a credential containing the secret used to sign requests to the AI provider
 3. Create a Select AI profile (see below for more details)

->**Note:** The three steps above have already been done for accessing OCI GenAI when you deployed your Autonomous Database.
+>**Note:** The three steps above have already been done for accessing OCI GenAI when you deployed your Autonomous AI Database.
 You can review the deployment steps below.
 You will need to execute these steps when connecting to non-Oracle AI providers.

 A Select AI profile encapsulates connection information for an AI provider and vector search.
 This includes: